mike-rogers/mike-rogers.github.com/_posts/2015-06-01-mutation-testing-totally-a-thing.md

 My first experience was with a .NET application written for the configuration of a medical device, so we're talking Regulatory Overhead, with I-triple-Es and FDAs and so forth.
 A combination of a massive, massive codebase and correspondingly huge test corpus meant that the mutation testing had to be distributed and it still took over a day.

-That's a long time to wait for feedback, but I could see the value there.
+That's a long time to wait for feedback, but if it were a valuable metric I could wait.
 A misconfiguration of the medical device could result in a human death.
 I'll take a longer feedback loop to avoid that.

-But it was frustrating to me because I couldn't understand the value proposition.
-It was just Yet Another Metric to abide by (although we never got so far as to add it to the process) without an explanation of how to use it properly.
+But it was frustrating to me because I couldn't understand the value of the metric.
+It just seemed like Yet Another Measurement to abide by (although we never got so far as to add it to the process) without an explanation of how to use it properly.

 My second experience was in JavaScript space, where my team was asked to adhere to 100% mutation-free code.
 This seemed less valuable initially because human lives weren't on the line (to be trite).
 Also, I [really](https://mike-rogers.github.io/2013/08/21/testing-in-javascript) [dislike](https://mike-rogers.github.io/2014/08/04/javascript-deferred-loading-migraines-and-you) [JavaScript](https://mike-rogers.github.io/2014/08/22/failed-experiment-testing-javascript) so the more I have to play in it the less comfortable I am.